openvinotoolkit/datumaro/docs/user_manual.md

 #### OpenVINO™

 This plugin provides support for model inference with [OpenVINO™](https://01.org/openvinotoolkit).
-The plugin depends on the OpenVINO™ Tookit, which can be installed by following [these instructions](https://docs.openvinotoolkit.org/latest/index.html#packaging_and_deployment)
+The plugin depends on the OpenVINO™ Toolkit, which can be installed by following [these instructions](https://docs.openvinotoolkit.org/latest/index.html#packaging_and_deployment)

 ### Dataset Formats